About the Commission

 The Ethics Commission's responsibilities do not end with enforcing the Ethics Act.
 Pursuant to the Pennsylvania Race Horse Development and Gaming Act, 4 Pa.C.S. § 1101

-et seq., the Ethics Commission is vested with responsibilities which include generating a public listing of all state, county, municipal, and other government positions meeting the definitions of the terms "public official" or "executive-level public employee" set forth in the Gaming Act.
+et seq., and the Medical Marijuana Act (Act 16 of 2016) the Ethics Commission is vested with responsibilities which include generating a public listing of all state, county, municipal, and other government positions meeting the definitions of the terms "public official" or "executive-level public employee" set forth in both laws.
+The Commission is also charged with issuing determinations specific to both the Gaming Act and the Medical Marijuana Act.

 The Ethics Commission has additional responsibilities under the Lobbying Disclosure Law, 65 Pa.C.S. § 13A01